-Tuca Zbarcea & Asociatii Attorneys At Law
+Tuca Zbârcea & Asociatii

-Levana Zigmund is a partner in the firm's dispute resolution practice group.
-She practises in the areas of public international arbitration and dispute resolution, corporate law, as well as mergers, acquisitions and privatisations.
-She is one of only a handful public international arbitration lawyers in Romania, having been involved in major international arbitration cases brought against Romania to the International Centre for the Settlement of Investment Disputes (ICSID) as part of the team representing the Romanian government.
-Her expertise also encompasses arbitration under the leading institution rules, including under the UNCITRAL Rules and the International Chamber of Commerce.
+Levana Zigmund is a partner with Tuca Zbârcea & Asociatii.
+She practises in the areas of public international arbitration and dispute resolution, and corporate law, as well as mergers, acquisitions and privatisations.
+She is one of only a handful of public international arbitration lawyers in Romania, having been involved in major international arbitration cases brought against Romania at the International Centre for the Settlement of Investment Disputes ('ICSID') as part of the team representing the Romanian government, and has contributed to Romania's winning two out of the six ICSID cases initiated by various foreign investors.
+Her expertise also encompasses arbitration under the leading institution rules, including under the UNCITRAL Rules or the International Chamber of Commerce.
 She has acted in complex commercial, real estate, fiscal and administrative disputes.
-Levana Zigmund has represented public and private companies in joint ventures, corporate governance matters, corporate and commercial transactions, business transfer projects, cross-border investments as well as shipping and transport projects.
+Ms Zigmund has represented public and private companies in joint ventures, corporate governance matters, corporate and commercial transactions, business transfer projects and cross-border investments, as well as shipping and transport projects.

-TUCA ZBARCEA & ASOCIATII ATTORNEYS AT LAW
+TUCA ZBÂRCEA & ASOCIATII

-Victoriei Square

-4-8 Nicolae Titulescu Ave.

-America House, West Wing, 8th Floor

-Sector 1, 011141 Bucharest
+Victoriei Square 4-8 Nicolae Titulescu Ave.
+America House, West Wing, 8th floor Sector 1, 011141 Bucharest Romania office@tuca.ro www.tuca.ro

-Romania